lockchain-org/lockchain/docs/adr/ADR-003-LUKS.md

 Notes:

 - `noauto` prevents boot stalls if the vault stick is absent.
-- `lockchain-luks@.service` (packaging placeholder) is intended to unlock a single mapping on demand.
+- `lockchain@.service` (provider selected by config) is intended to unlock a single mapping on demand.

 ## Consequences